 You've got a job offer for your first job after college - now what?
 Should you take it, or should you hold off for a better opportunity?

 10 Tips to Evaluate Your First Job Offer After College

 Here are 10 tips to help you assess offers for your first job after finishing college.

 1. Decide Your "Good Job" Criteria

 Develop multifaceted, personal criteria for a good job so you have a filter to evaluate offers.
 Common factors are how well the job content corresponds to your interests/skills, the initial level of responsibility, prospects for advancement, training opportunities, salary, benefits, location, quality of potential supervision and organizational leadership, growth potential for that industry, corporate culture and corporate ethics/social responsibility.
-Decide how important various factors are to you, and what type of employer would match your criteria, and what job would be best for this first stage of your career.
+Decide how important various factors are to you, what type of employer would match your criteria, and what job would be best for this first stage of your career.

 2. Be Clear About Your Role

 Make sure you understand what you will actually be doing in your first job.
 Go beyond the descriptions in corporate literature.
 Ask your prospective employer for the opportunity to speak with recent hires in similar jobs and ask questions like:

 - Walk me through how you spent your day yesterday?